cdozdil/OptiScaler/README.md

 **Please don't rename the ini file, it should stay as `OptiScaler.ini`**.

 #### OptiFG (powered by FSR3 FG) + HUDfix (experimental HUD ghosting fix)
 OptiFG was added with 0.7 builds and is only supported in DX12.
-It uses FSR3 FG to enable Frame Generation in every DX12 upscaler-enabled games, however it's not so simple.
-Since FSR3 FG doesn't support HUD interpolation itself, it requires a HUDless resource provided by the game to avoid HUD ghosting.
+It uses FSR3 FG to enable Frame Generation in every DX12 upscaler-enabled games, however since FSR3 FG doesn't support HUD interpolation itself, it requires a HUDless resource provided by the game to avoid HUD ghosting.
 In games without native FG, Optiscaler tries to find the HUDless resource when the user enables HUDfix.
 Depending on how the game draws its UI/HUD, Optiscaler may or may not be successful in fixing these issues.
 There are several options for tuning the search.
 A more detailed guide will be available in the [Wiki](https://github.com/cdozdil/OptiScaler/wiki), along with a list of HUDfix incompatible games.

 ### Install as `nvngx.dll` (deprecated, limited features, FG and Overlay Menu will be disabled)
 `Step-by-step installation:`
 1. Download the latest relase from [releases](https://github.com/cdozdil/OptiScaler/releases).
 2. Extract the contents of the archive next to the game executable file in your games folder. (e.g. for Unreal Engine games it's `<path-to-game>\Binaries\Win64\`) [1]
 3. Run `EnableSignatureOverride.reg` from `DlssOverrides` folder and confirm merge.
 [2][3]
-4. If your GPU is not an Nvidia one, check [GPU spoofing options](Spoofing.md).

 *[1] This package contains latest version of `libxess.dll` and if the game folder contains any older version of the same library, it will be overwritten.
 Consider backing up or renaming existing files.*